risk-place-angola/backend-risk-place/README.md

 make sqlc
 ```

+## Architecture Decision Records (ADRs)

+This directory contains the Architecture Decision Records (ADRs) for the Risk Place Backend project.
+An Architecture Decision Record documents an important architectural decision made during the development of the project.
+Each ADR describes:

+- **Context**: The problem or situation that motivated the decision
+- **Decision**: The decision made and how it was implemented
+- **Consequences**: The positive, negative, and neutral impacts of the decision
+- **Alternatives**: Other options considered and why they were rejected

+### List of ADRs

+- [ADR-001](./001-optimize-nearby-reports-geospatial-query.md) - Optimize Nearby Reports Geospatial Query Performance

+### Format

+We follow the format proposed by Michael Nygard in his article [Documenting Architecture Decisions](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions).

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.